The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Introduction

 Two broad classes of processes govern stellar mass growth and morphological transformations in galaxies over cosmic timescales: internal (secular) evolution and external (environment-driven) interactions (e.g., \citealt{Hickson1997_nature, Lucia2019_nature, Shi2024_nature}).
 Internal processes include the smooth accretion and regulation of gas within galaxies, which fuels in situ star formation and drives structural evolution through disk instabilities and feedback from active galactic nuclei (AGN) and supernovae (e.g., \citealt{Bergin2007-AA, McKee2007-AA, Fabian2012_AA}).
 After quenching (see e.g., \citealt{Belli(2018)} for a list of quenching mechanisms), galaxies continue to evolve passively through the aging of stellar populations and secular processes (e.g., disk heating, bar dynamics, and pseudobulge growth).
 These processes further change galaxy properties (e.g., color, size, and morphology; \citealt{Kormendy1993-bulge, Bouwens1996-passiveEVO, Franx2000-passiveEVO, Merrifield2001-diskheat, Kormendy2004, Geron2024-bar}).
 External processes include galaxy mergers and environmental mechanisms that redistribute or remove baryonic material when galaxies interact with a deep gravitational potential well or hot intergalactic medium (IGM, \citealt{White1987, White1991, Boylan-Kolchin-mergers, Blanton2009, Peng-2010}).
 The efficiency and relative importance of these external processes depend strongly on galaxy environmental properties, including the host halo mass and local galaxy density.

-Galaxy clusters, the densest environments, host hundreds of galaxies within a deep gravitational potential filled with a hot, dense intracluster medium (ICM; \citealt{Contini2021_ICM_AA} and references therein).
+Galaxy clusters, the densest environments, host hundreds of galaxies within a deep gravitational potential filled with a hot, dense intracluster medium (ICM; \citealt{Kravtsov2012_AA_ICM_clusters} and references therein).
 As galaxies interact with the ICM, hydrodynamical processes such as ram-pressure stripping (RPS; \citealt{Abadi1999_RPS, Boselli2006, Boselli-RPS}) and gas supply cut-off (e.g., \citealt{Larson1980, Peng2015_strangulation, Kuutma2017, Brown2017, Trussler2020}) suppress star formation by removing or heating a galaxy’s gas supply without significantly disturbing its existing stellar populations.
 Conversely, gravitational processes - such as tidal stripping (e.g., \citealt{Merritt1983, Merritt1985, Read2006, Fang2016}) and fly-bys (e.g., \citealt{Moore1996, Moore-1998-harassment, Bialas2015}) - can remove both gas and stars from a galaxy, leading to quenching or the formation of tidal features.
-This stripped stellar material contributes to the buildup of diffuse ICM over time (e.g., \citealt{Contini2021_ICM_AA, Golden-Marx2023}).
+These stripped stars contribute to the buildup of intracluster light (ICL)—diffuse light from intergalactic stars within cluster environments—over time (e.g., \citealt{Contini2021_ICL_AA, Montes2022_ICL, Golden-Marx2023, Golden-Marx2025}).
 Together, these environmental processes drive cluster galaxies to be redder, less star-forming, and exhibit early-type galaxy (ETG) morphologies (e.g., \citealt{Dressler1984, Dokkum-2001-PB, Aguerri2004, vanderwel_2010, Rodriguez2024, Li2025_referenced_me}).